BleuBleu/FamiStudio/Docs/docs/sequencer.md

 # Editing Patterns

 The Sequencer is where you decide which pattern plays when.
-A pattern is a small portion of a song (usually of fixed length) that is likely to be repeated.
+A pattern is a small portion of a song, usually of fixed length, that is likely to be repeated.

 Patterns are laid out on one of the five channels that NES support (more if you have expansion audio enabled).